Register for UK South 2020

 Minster, Isle of Sheppey, Kent.

-Starting in the Thames estuary, the 200+ mile route bi-sects south London, passing Richmond park, bridging the Thames, touching part of Wiggin’s Olympic Gold time trial route, plus all the usual cross-country highlights, Bramley pub, mendip hills, Cheddar gorge, arriving on the seafront finish at Burnham-on-Sea.
+Starting in the Thames estuary, the 200+ mile route bi-sects south London, passing Richmond park, bridging the Thames, touching part of Wiggin’s Olympic Gold time trial route, plus all the usual cross-country highlights, Silchester Village Hall, mendip hills, Cheddar gorge, arriving on the seafront finish at Burnham-on-Sea.

 In principle, riders should plan to ride un-supported, this is part of the challenge!
-Carry all the essentials for safety, sustinenance, repair and navigation with you.
+Carry all the essentials for safety, sustenance, repair and navigation with you.

-However, several groups will often have a support driver with vehicles to follow along the route, so other riders can agree to deposit small baggage and spare supplies.
+However, several groups will often have a support driver with vehicles to follow along the route, so they may be able to offer support and assistance along the route.

 Check out our advice page for tips on planning your ride and our preparation checklist.